engrvip123/lna_ihp/README.md

 ---

 ## Why open-source IC design matters (and why this exists)
-For decades, IC design has been inaccessible due to:
+For decades, IC or chip design has been inaccessible due to:

 - expensive licensed EDA tools
 - closed, NDA-restricted PDKs